palmcivet7/perpetuals-protocol/README.md

 ## Roles

-- Trader: A unique WorldID user who has a perpetual position and
+- Trader: A user who has a perpetual position
 - Liquidity Provider: Someone who provides liquidity to the system

 Traders are the actors opening perpetual positions and betting on the price of the _index token_.